Random Acts of Kindness… [today and everyday]

 The most random acts of kindness we can commit is to answer unkind words and deeds with extraordinary grace.
 True kindness is Spirit-produced and matters most when it is the least expected [or warranted].
 The key to Spirit-filled kindness begins with the idea all of us are undeserving in light of the cross.

 “To be so full of God’s love, I no longer fathom speaking unkind words or committing unkind deeds.”
-That is my quest…
+This is my quest…

-Kindness that overflows from the bent of our hearts points a watching [and hurting] world to the Light that is Jesus Christ.
+Kindness that overflows from the bent of our hearts points a hurting, watching world to the Light that is Jesus Christ.
 In both word and deed, as believers, we are to weave ordinary kindness into the fabric of our lives.

 “Be kind and tender hearted to one another, forgiving each other just as in Christ God forgave you.” – Eph.
 4:32 That is my quest, join me!?